-Lapis rubbed the rainwater into her arm, into her scars.
+Lapis rubbed the rainwater into her scars, aggitated.
 “She’s been collecting evidence.”

-“I didn’t know exactly what it was, only that it had something to do with an important rebel.
+“I didn’t know exactly what it was, only that it targeted an important rebel.
 Patch was helping, so I didn’t really question.
-He’s been very determined about it.”
+He’s very determined about retrieving it.”

 “Patch?”
-She could not keep the ugly and immediate anger from tinging her voice.
+Ugly and immediate anger tinged her voice.
 He knew.

 He KNEW, and he never told her.
-He never told her he worked with Lady Thyra.
-She reined in her thoughts, hard; he had heard her nightmares.
-He had listened to them for eight years, and even helped craft an explanation for them that appeased annoyed neighbors, who disliked being woken by her screams.
-Her memories turned, unbidden, to the awkward conversations, the ones about her past, how he struggled with words, how he paced, head down, rubbing his thumb into his palm, then finally remained silent.
-Those conversations had hurt and confused her, and sometimes ended with her yelling.
-She squeezed the tears from her eyes, and futilely tried to squash the thick hurt over the deceit.
+He never revealed he worked with Lady Thyra.
+Why not?
+She reined in her thoughts, hard, but her memories turned, unbidden, to the awkward conversations, the ones about her past, how he struggled with words, how he paced, head down, rubbing his thumb into his palm, then finally remained silent.
+Those talks had hurt and confused her and sometimes ended with her yelling.
+She squeezed the tears from her eyes and futilely tried to squash the thick distress over the deceit.

 She shook her head in denial.

-A very small smile lit his lips.
+A tiny smile lit his lips.
 “I don’t think you realize, how much he cares about you, Lapis.”

 “Lanth.”
 He nodded.
 “Patch doesn’t show affection much.
 He’s mostly sternness and darkness, and I think he enjoys the rebel anxiety about him more than he should.
-He and Faelan are friends, good friends, and he’ll lighten up around him.
-But when he speaks about you, his partner, there’s warmth and empathy and love in his voice.”
+It’s true, he and Faelan are good friends, and he’ll lighten up around him, but when he speaks about you, his partner, there’s warmth and empathy and love in his voice.”

 Good friends.
 Love.
 “Love?” she whispered.
 Love?

-She had long ago admitted, she had a deep and unbreakable love for Patch.
+Long ago she admitted she possessed a deep and unbreakable love for Patch.
 It started as a crush on the man who saved her in Coriy and grew into a devotion she could not bury.
 They shared laughter and happiness, sadness and anger, bounced ideas off one another during meals.
 They sat on the rooftops of various buildings and watched sunset after sunset together, but they had never consummated those feelings.
-He held her close enough she could hear his heart beating, a proud rhythm, but he never went further.
-She sometimes doubted, whether her desperate love would ever be returned.
+He held her close enough his heart beat against her cheek, a proud rhythm, but he never went further.
+She sometimes doubted whether he returned her desperate love.
 That was why it struck her, whenever the rebel House declared her Patch’s woman.
 They thought her only good for that in which she had never participated.

 “It’s apparent enough, some of the rebels who aren’t too fond of him have tried to use it against him,” Tearlach continued.
 “It doesn’t end well for them.”